8 Experiences You Shouldn't Miss in South Africa

 Explore the Cape of Good Hope

 As a symbol of Africa, the Cape of Good Hope is an attraction where every traveler will come.
 It's a slender rocky headland that inserts directly into the sea like a sword.
-On one side of the Cape, there are a historic lighthouse built in 1857 and an indicating pillar which clearly shows the distance from the lighthouse to ten famous cities in the world.
+On one side of the Cape, there is a historic lighthouse built in 1857 and an indicating pillar that clearly shows the distance from the lighthouse to ten famous cities in the world.
 For example, it is 9, 294 kilometers from Cape of Good Hope to Paris, 12, 541 kilometers to New York and 11, 642 kilometers to Sydney.

-Tourists come here mostly for its fame of "the southern tip of Africa", but this is a common misconception.
+Tourists come here mostly for its fame as "the southern tip of Africa", but this is a common misconception.
 In fact, the southernmost point of Africa is Cape Agulhas about 150 kilometers to the east-southeast.
-However, you will never be disappointed because the Cape of Good Hope is the most south-western point of the African continent, and home to some world's oldest floras and at least 250 species of birds.Cape Point, Cape of Good Hope
+However, you will never be disappointed because the Cape of Good Hope is the most south-western point of the African continent, and home to some of the world's oldest floras and at least 250 species of birds.

-Taste wines in the old vineyards
+Taste Wines in the Old Vineyards

-South Africa is one of the ten largest wine producing regions in the world.
-The history of South African wine can be traced back to 1659, with the first bottle produced by Jan van Riebeeck.
-The topographical differences and regional climatic conditions contribute to a diversity of grape varieties and qualities, and the most popular wine varieties are Chenin Blanc (also called Steen) and Pinotage.
 Pinotage is a unique variety cultivated by South Africa itself.
 When it comes to South African wines, it is inevitable to mention Pinotage.
-The main wine producing area of South Africa is concentrated around the Cape Town, with major vineyards at Constantia, Stellenbosch, Paarl, and Worcester.
+The main wine-producing area of South Africa is concentrated around Cape Town, with major vineyards at Constantia, Stellenbosch, Paarl, and Worcester.
 Among them, Constantia is the oldest winemaking area.
 When you come to these old vineyards, you can not only enjoy the fascinating pastoral scenery but also taste the pure wines.

 Cycle the Garden Route